MTR93600/AIMI-AI/README.md

 If within the COBBoost Window the calculated insulinReq may be delivered via a larger SMB using the COBBoost maxBolus.
 Once the time window has elapsed COBBoost maxBolus is no longer used.

-Predictions leverages the dynamic ISF concept within the Boost plugin.
+Predictions leverage the dynamic ISF concept within the Boost plugin.
 Using the eventualBG mostly to determine the insulinReq.
-The main difference with is the initial ISF used to determine the predictions is based on the profile ISF.
+The main difference is the initial ISF used to determine the predictions is based on the profile ISF.
 If BG is currently the normalTarget BG from the profile the ISF will be the same as the profile.
 Once BG rises the ISF number reduces, and as BG lowers the ISF number will increase.
 ISF scaling can be adjusted and eventualBG weighting for UAM and COB predictions can be applied.